BANKEX/ethwaterloo-hackathon/README.md

 # The Plasma-like Blockchain Exchange Network

+# Clarification

+UI is a pure demo for demonstration purposes.
+Backend is functional on a level of server-managed private keys, transaction sending through REST API and not yet implemented challanges for withdraw process.

+Proposed challanges:
+1. Proof double spent (start withdraw and than spent on Plasma or vice-versa)
+2. Proof incorrect "new owner" of withdrawn transaction

+One proposed improvement for withdraw process (in normal conditions) - used does a special transaction to 0x0 address and withdraws source of this transaction immediately.
+If block header is already published on main contract - withdraw is instant and one transaction (in terms of gas price).
+If block is not yet published (hold by operator for some reason) - withdraw can be done as described below with 2 steps.

+Proposed block size in Plasma (in terms of transaction number) - maximum block size in Plasma should be limited by reasonable size of the merkle proof for main net - if we put a limit of  ~ 512 + 4 (bit encoding of left/right) + 96 (tx size of this implementation, original transaction should be supplied)  = 612 bytes it gives depth of 512/32 = 16, that is 2^16 = 65536 transactions per block of Plasma, that can be mined every 5 seconds with ~ 3 headers submitted simultaneously to main net's contact.
+All estimations are back of the envelope, but should good scaling in PoA networks with fast block propagation to have 5 seconds per Plasma block.

 ## What?

 The task is to make blockchain transactions as fast as they can be applied virtually to any application.